PNNL-Comp-Mass-Spec/PHRP/README.md

 The Peptide Hit Results Processor (PHRP) can be used to convert a MS-GF+ .tsv search result file or an X!Tandem results file (XML format) into a series of tab-delimited text files summarizing the results.
-It also supports results files from MSAlign, TopPIC, MODa, MODPlus, MSPathFinder, along with SEQUEST Synopsis/First Hits files.
+It also supports results files from MaxQuant, MSAlign, TopPIC, MODa, MODPlus, and MSPathFinder, along with SEQUEST Synopsis/First Hits files.

 PHRP will insert modification symbols into the peptide sequences for modified peptides.